oktadev/okta-blog/_source/_posts/2022-07-12-hosted-auth-cli.md

 ### I tried everything and I still can't view localhost:5000

-If you cannot access the *Sharing* folder on your Mac due to permissions, or you tried shutting off AirPlay Receiver and it still isn't letting you see localhost:5000, then change the project to use localhost:3000.
+If you cannot access the *Sharing* folder on your Mac due to permissions, or you tried shutting off AirPlay Receiver and it still isn't letting you see `localhost:5000`, then change the project to use `localhost:3000`.
 You'll need to do these things for that to work:

 1. In your copy of the project, navigate to *app.py*.
 Change:
    ```app.run(host="localhost", port=5000, debug=True)```
    To:
    ```app.run(host="localhost", port=3000, debug=True)```

-2. In *app.py*, go to where it says *# get request params* and in the json for *query_params* change the *redirect_uri* from "http://localhost:5000/authorization-code/callback" to "http://localhost:3000/authorization-code/callback".
+2. In **app.py**, go to where it says **# get request params** and in the json for **query_params** change the **redirect_uri** from `http://localhost:5000/authorization-code/callback` to `http://localhost:3000/authorization-code/callback`.

 3. Log in as an administrator to your Okta developer account.
 Your log in URL for this will be your Organization URL, with a tweak to show you're logging in as the administrator.
-The URL takes the form of https://dev-assignednumber-admin.okta.com.
+The URL takes the form of `https://dev-assignednumber-admin.okta.com`.

-4. From the left panel, choose *Applications*.
+4. From the left panel, choose **Applications**.

 5. Click on the application you are using for the sample.

-6. At the top of the *General Settings* section, click *Edit*.
-Then scroll down to the *Login* section.
-For *Sign-in redirect URIs* make sure it says http://localhost:3000/authorization-code/callback.
-For *Sign-out redirect URIs* make sure it says http://localhost:3000/.
+6. At the top of the **General Settings** section, click **Edit**.
+Then scroll down to the **Login** section.
+For **Sign-in redirect URIs** make sure it says `http://localhost:3000/authorization-code/callback`.
+For **Sign-out redirect URIs** make sure it says `http://localhost:3000/`.

 That should solve the issue.